 The 25 acre farm began life as a vast berry patch and future Christmas tree farm in 2012.
 We enjoy growing and introducing many varieties of red, yellow, and purples raspberries, tayberries, blackberries, and also red and black currants.
 The Christmas tree field will be available for harvesting in 2017 with four varieties; Serbian Spruce, Fraser Fir, White and Blue Spruce.

-Our customers come back week after week to see what Tallboots will bring to the Port Hope and Clarington Farmer’s Market in summer and fall, and the Newcastle Winter Market at A Gift of Art in the wintertime.
-The packaged chocolate treats and luscious preserves and baked goods are hard to resist and make a great gift to give to someone special.
+Our customers come back week after week to see what Tallboots will bring to the Port Hope and Clarington Farmer’s Market in summer and fall.
+The packaged chocolate treats and luscious preserves and baked goods (on special order only) are hard to resist and make a great gift to give to someone special.
 We are happy to take orders in advance for our baked goods and chocolates, and have just launched our online ‘store’ making it easier than ever to place your order.

 What’s in a Name?